The Doctor and Adric are chilling out in N-Space.

 Sue: And the Master’s TARDIS can walk, talk, and fire weapons from its eyes…

-Sue: ****ing hell – the Master’s TARDIS is so much better than the Doctor’s!
+Sue: ****ing hell.
+The Master’s TARDIS is much better than the Doctor’s!

 Tremas is taking things rather well, all things considered.

-Sue: He’s just lost his new, young wife but he’s only mildly annoyed.
-They must have really good life insurance policies on Traken.
+Sue: He’s just lost his new, young wife and he’s only mildly annoyed.
+They must have really excellent life insurance policies on Traken.